-- it's important to contact your insurer immediately to tell them about any damage the flooding has caused inside your property.
-If you don’t, it may affect any insurance claims you need to make
+- Contact your insurer immediately.
+Tell them about any damage the flooding has caused to your property.
+If you don’t, it may affect and future insurance claims you need to make.

 What we'll do

-- when possible, we’ll contact you within an hour to let you know when we'll arrive (in storms and flooding we may take longer to reach you)
+- Where possible, we’ll contact you within an hour to let you know when we'll arrive.

-- we’ll call to let you know we’re on our way and may also send updates by text – so please make sure you provide us with your mobile number
+- We’ll call to let you know we’re on our way and may also send updates by text – so please make sure you give us your mobile number.

-- we’ll check our sewers and do what we can, as soon as we can, to address the cause
+- We’ll check our water network and do what we can, as soon as we can, to address the cause.

 - Contact your household insurance company immediately.

 - We have strict liability for freshwater flooding.
 That means we’ll pay the cost of replacing damaged property or lost items.